hylo-lang/specification/spec.md

 ### Escapability

-1. An object is *sinkable* if its type conforms to the `Sinkable` trait.
-An object that is not sinkable is `unsinkable`.
+1. An binding is *sinkable* when it denotes an object whose type conforms to the `Sinkable` trait.
+A binding that is not sinkable is `unsinkable`.

+2. A binding is said to escape if:

+  1. it appears as the right-hand-side of an assignment or initialization of a mutable or member binding; or

+  2. it appears as the return value of a function; or

-2. An object is said to escape if it is passed as argument to a `sink` parameter, returned from a function, or assigned to a mutable or member binding.
+  2. it is used as argument to a `sink` parameter.

-[Note for Dim: when the object is passed to sink, it gets unbound right before being passed] [Note for Dim: define escapability in terms of bindings rather than projections]

-3. A sinkable object may escape at a given program point if it is not bound after that program point.
-An unsinkable object may never escape.
+3. A sinkable binding is escapable at a given program point if it has no use after that program point, and all bindings denoting the same object or sub-objects thereof are escapable at that program point.

-3. (Example)

-    ```val
-    fun print_and_return_forty_two() -> Int {
-      let x = 42 // 'x' is escapable here
-      let y = x  // 'x' is not escapable here
-      print(y)   // 'x' is escapable afterward
-      return x   // 'x' escapes here
-    }
-    ```

 ## Projections

-[Note for Dim: properties and subscripts are projections]

-1. A projection exposes an object.
+1. A projection exposes an object yielded by a subscript call or property access.

 2. The value of a projection is the object exposed by that projection.
 A projection has the type of its value.